Guided field trips are scheduled for groups of 15 or more; not counting underaged siblings or chaperones

-Guided tours are given on Wednesday afternoons, Thursdays, and Fridays.
+Guided tours are given on Wednesdays and Thursdays.
 Tours can be booked for either morning or afternoon time slots.
 Morning slots begin at 9:00/9:30 and afternoon slots begin at 1:00/1:30.
 Self-guided tours can be booked for any day the site is open.

 Students can bring a picnic lunch or school-provided sack lunch to enjoy on site either before or after their tour.

 While museum construction is underway, tours at Caddo Mounds are primarily an outdoor experience.
 Please wear appropriate clothing and shoes.

 In addition, while the museum is under construction, please note that there is one single person restroom inside the museum and a port-a-john available on site.

 Please note: For visitor and staff safety, whenever inclement weather and/or severe weather watches are present, group tours will be canceled.

 There is no food available for purchase on site.
 There are water coolers available to refill water bottles and drinks available for a cash donation to our Friends of Caddo Mounds group.

 The temporary museum and visitor center offers a small exhibit space highlighting both ancestral and contemporary Caddo.
 There is a 9 – minute site video available to give your students an introduction to the Caddo and Caddo Mounds SHS.

 Koo Hoot Kiwat, The Caddo Grass House (in process, scheduled to be completed winter 2023)

 Students will learn about the traditional houses and lifeways of the Caddo who lived for centuries at what is now Caddo Mounds SHS.